There is up to 0.9 billion hectares of degraded land that might support a trillion trees

 If true, this figure means an enormous reduction in the amount of CO2 in the atmosphere, and would take us a long way to bringing CO2 levels back down to the safer levels we enjoyed a century ago.

 In practical terms it means planting a trillion trees, according to Dr Crowther.
-The figure has captured imaginations.
+Backing the trillion tree campaign to combat climate crisis —The Guardian The figure has captured imaginations.
 The Trillion Tree Campaign was announced just this year (2020) by world leaders at the World Economic Forum.
-To carry out this mission, the youthful Plant for the Planet announced their goal to plant a trillion trees.
+Trillion Tree Campaign To carry out this mission, the youthful Plant for the Planet announced their goal to plant a trillion trees.
 They have already planted 13.6 billion trees.
+Plant for the Planet — aims and vision

 Scientists disagree